nicmeniconi/TCN-KD-HAR/README.md

 ---

-## Knowledge Distillation for Video Model Optimization
+## KD for Video Model Optimization

 ### Training Details
 - **Models**: KD experiments were performed on the first fold of the cross validation experiments of every observation window and residual block number combinations.